 (b) Ensuring unfettered use of space for United States national security purposes, the United States economy, and United States persons, partners, and allies;

-United States allies, and United States interests from hostile acts in and from space;
+(c) Deterring aggression and defending the Nation, United States allies, and United States interests from hostile acts in and from space;

 (d) Ensuring that needed space capabilities are integrated and available to all United States Combatant Commands;